MicrosoftDocs/azure-reference-other/studio-module-reference/r-packages-supported-by-azure-machine-learning.md

 The **Compatibility** column indicates whether the package is included with CRAN R 3.1 or  Microsoft R Open (MRO; currently 3.2.2 and 3.4.4).
 If not otherwise marked, the package is included with both.

 > [!NOTE]
 > Many new packages are now available from Microsoft R Open.
-This means that you can easily use the same R code in Azure ML Studio, Microsoft R Server, and in SQL Server Machine Learning Services.
+This means that you can easily use the same R code in Azure ML Studio (classic), Microsoft R Server, and in SQL Server Machine Learning Services.

 ###  <a name="bkmk_A"></a> A